-After hundreds of recruiting campaigns for first responders and meeting multiple recruiting teams a week, we’ve seen just about everything there is to know about recruiting within the first responder industry.
-From one client making website visitors click around 12 times to find the application to another not advising applicants when the test is, we work very hard in the beginning of our partnership with agencies to remove the obvious barriers to entry for candidates and applicants.
+After hundreds of police recruiting campaigns for first responders and meeting multiple police recruiting teams a week, we’ve seen just about everything there is to know about police recruiting within the first responder industry.
+From one client who had website visitors click around 12 times to find the application to another that didn’t advise applicants when the test is, we work very hard at the beginning of our partnership with agencies to remove the obvious barriers to entry for candidates and applicants.

 THE LOG IN BUTTON!